ShaikMisbha327/ShaikMisbha327/README.md

 ⚡ Fun Fact

-🌍 I enjoy learning new things, and in my free time, I watch Pakistani dramas and focus on praying (Namaz) and reading the Quran✨.

 🌱 I'm passionate about continuous learning.
 I love exploring new technologies, and in my free time, I focus on improving my spiritual growth by praying (Namaz) and reading the Quran 📖✨.
 I believe in staying grounded while growing as a developer. 💻🌟